addy419/razerqdhid/docs/cmd_button-en.md

 ### Multiple Clicks of Mouse

-The multiple clicks of mouse category means that when the button is pressed, mouse button press events will be continuously sent at a set frequency.
+The multiple clicks of mouse (turbo) category means that when the button is pressed, mouse button press events will be continuously sent at a set frequency.
 The data format is:

 - 1 byte Button value, see the table above
 - 2 bytes Interval time

 The interval time occupies 2 bytes, is an unsigned integer in big endian format, and the unit is milliseconds, meaning that when the hardware button is pressed, a button press event is sent every x milliseconds.
 The smaller the value, the faster the sending.

 ### Keyboard Category